awsdocs/amazon-comprehend-developer-guide/doc_source/API_SyntaxToken.md

 Required: No

  **PartOfSpeech**   <a name="comprehend-Type-SyntaxToken-PartOfSpeech"></a>
 Provides the part of speech label and the confidence level that Amazon Comprehend has that the part of speech was correctly identified\.
-For more information, see [Syntax](how-syntax.md)\.
+For more information, see [Analyze Syntax](how-syntax.md)\.
 Type: [PartOfSpeechTag](API_PartOfSpeechTag.md) object
 Required: No